WANT TO IMPROVE YOUR BUSINESS CREDIT & FUNDABILITY?

 Have you been responsibly handling the credit you’ve up to this point?
 Then move to cash credit.
 These are businesses such as Visa and MasterCard.
 Keep your SSN off these applications; use your EIN instead.

 If you have more trade accounts reporting, then these are doable.

 Know what is happening with your credit.
 Make certain it is being reported and take care of any inaccuracies as soon as possible.
 Get in the practice of taking a look at credit reports and digging into the particulars, and not just the scores.

-We can help you monitor business credit at Experian and D&B for only $24/month, here.
+We can help you monitor business credit at Experian and D&B for 90% less, here.
 And update the details if there are mistakes or the details is incomplete.

 So, what’s all this monitoring for?
 It’s to dispute any inaccuracies in your records.
 Errors in your credit report(s) can be taken care of.
 But the CRAs generally want you to dispute in a particular way.